prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

    ![image](https://user-images.githubusercontent.com/87687468/190346590-e5be6def-5d6b-470a-a0cb-1057a1334cd7.png)

-   The Terraform init command is responsible for downloading all the dependencies which are required for the provider AWS.
+   The **terraform init** command is responsible for downloading all the dependencies which are required for the provider AWS.
-   Once you issue the Terraform init command it will download all the provider's dependencies on your local machine.
+   Once you issue the **terraform init** command it will download all the provider's dependencies on your local machine.

 ### terraform plan

-   This command will help you to understand how many resources you are gonna add or delete.
+   This command will help you understand how many resources you are going to add or delete.

    Here is the command -

    ![image](https://user-images.githubusercontent.com/87687468/190347066-fa9cd09e-b3f0-44f1-9621-043bbc4b972d.png)

 ### terraform apply
   This command will do some real stuff on AWS.
-Once you will issue this command, it will be going to connect to AWS and then finally going to provision AWS instance.
+Once you issue this command, it will connect to AWS and then finally provision an AWS instance.
    Here is the command -

    ![image](https://user-images.githubusercontent.com/87687468/190377240-b37c607f-38b3-415d-836e-ae84abfd627b.png)

-   As you can see the log output has created t4g.nano instance.
+   As you can see the log output has created a t4g.nano instance.

 ### Verify the EC2 setup
-   Let's verify the setup by going back to AWS console.
+   Let's verify the setup by going back to the AWS console.

    Goto **EC2 -> instances** you should see the instance running.

    ![image](https://user-images.githubusercontent.com/87687468/192154191-7c0c97c6-4119-4395-bd8a-2873835e2f73.png)

-   You can also see the Tag name - Terraform EC2 which we mentioned in the Terraform script.
+   You can also see the tag name - Terraform EC2, which we mentioned in the Terraform script.

 ### Use private key 'aws_key' to SSH into EC2 instance
-   In the previous step, we have started the EC2 instance, now we need to connect to EC2 instance using the private key.
+   In the previous step, we have started the EC2 instance.
+Now we need to connect to the EC2 instance using the private key.

-   You can find the connect command from the aws console -
+   You can find the connect command from the aws console-

    ![image](https://user-images.githubusercontent.com/87687468/190621116-0e9fb285-960f-437d-bfc0-77352349372c.png)